piegope/doc/docs/en/rdm/windows/data-sources/data-sources-types/advanced-data-sources/microsoft-azure-sql/enable-azure-active-directory-authentication/configure-rdm-older-version-ad-interactive-mfa.md

   title: Configure an older {{ en.RDM }} version AD Interactive (with MFA)
 ---
 {% snippet icon.badgeInfo %}
 This topic is for {{ en.RDM }} versions lower than 2022.1.
-If you are using 2022.1 and higher please follow this [topic](DataSources_Advanced_SqlAzure_ConfigureSqlAzureForADConnections) instead.
+If you are using 2022.1 and higher please follow [Configure {{ en.RDM }} Active Directory Interactive (with MFA support)](/rdm/windows/data-sources/data-sources-types/advanced-data-sources/microsoft-azure-sql/enable-azure-active-directory-authentication/configure-rdm-ad-interactive-mfa/) instead.
 {% endsnippet %}

-Active Directory Interactive (with MFA Support) allows you to authenticate on your [Microsoft Azure SQL](/rdm/windows/data-sources/data-sources-types/advanced-data-sources/microsoft-azure-sql/) data source using your Office365 account + MFA.
+Active Directory Interactive (with MFA Support) allows you to authenticate on your Microsoft Azure SQL data source using your Office365 account + MFA.

 {% snippet icon.badgeCaution %}
 For Azure AD authentication, download and install the Microsoft Active Directory Authentication Library for Microsoft SQL Server on every client computer.